This page is based on a description by Ali Jahânshiri and further information from Rama Morovati, Datis Khaje`ian and Fiona Zahedi.

 A regular 52-card deck is used.
 Pâsur is typically a 2-player game but it can also be played with 3 or 4 players.
 Four players can play as individuals usually play in partnership, with partners sitting opposite each other.
 It is possible but unusual for more than four to play using two packs of cards.

 Deal and play are anticlockwise.

 The dealer shuffles and then deals out the cards in batches of four: four cards to each player face down, starting with the player to dealer's right, and then four cards to table face up.
-If a the face up cards include a two jacks, three queens or three kings, the dealer must gather all the cards, reshuffle and deal once again.
+If a the face up cards include more than one jack, more than two queens or more than two kings, the dealer must gather all the cards, reshuffle and deal again.
 Otherwise, if a single jack is face up on the table, the dealer buries this card in the undealt pack and replaces it with the top card of the undealt pack.

 The remainder of the deck is temporarily put aside.
 After everybody has played their four cards, another hand of four cards is dealt to each player from the undealt part of the pack, but no more cards are dealt to table after the first deal.
 When these cards have been played there is another deal, and this continues until all 52 cards have been dealt (this takes six deals for 2-player game, four deals for the 3-player game and three deals for 4-player game).

 After all the cards have been played and the game scored, the turn to deal passes to the next player to the right.

 Starting from the player to dealer's right, each player in turn must play one card to table face up.
 This play may result in some cards being captured from the table.
 In this case, the played card and the captured card(s) are taken and stacked face down in front of the player.
 If played card can't capture any table cards, then it remains on the table to be available for other players.

 When all the cards have been played in the final four-card deal (when there are no more cards to deal), the last player who made a capture wins all the remaining table cards.

 Card capturing rules